 I switch off all digital notifications

 Like most people, I feel compelled to check my phone and emails as soon as I see or hear a notification.
-Studies show that every time you interrupt what you were doing, your brain needs about 25 minutes to return to your original task.
-So, I’ve turned off all the notifications from my emails and apps so that I can stay focused on the task at hands.
+Studies show that every time you interrupt what you are doing, your brain needs about 25 minutes to return to your original task.
+So, I’ve turned off all the notifications from my emails and apps so that I can stay focused on the task at hand.
 Most people in my network know that they’ll have to call me if they need to reach me urgently.

 I’ve made NO part of my vocabulary

 I like to make people happy, and it took me a while to realise that when I was saying YES to someone or something, I was implicitly saying NO to someone else or something else.
 At the end of the day, time is finite so we have to make decisions on how we want to use it.
 And remember, it’s easier to take back a NO than a YES.

 Most of those habits come naturally to me now most of the time but, trust me, they didn’t happen overnight.
 They are truly the results of years of practice, backsliding and picking up the pieces, and starting all over again.
 If a few habits in this list resonate with you, which I hope will be the case, start with one and focus on it until it becomes second nature to you – count about a month.
 Then move to another one.